Crime data integrity

 This rolling programme of inspections will be completed over a period of several years and will report on the progress made by forces since our 2014 crime data integrity inspection.
 HMIC will produce a report at the end of each force inspection setting out, and making a judgment on, the accuracy of crime recording in that force.

-Force findings will be published in batches, twice during each year of the programme.
+Force findings will be published in batches.
 This will allow HMIC to show the developing picture regarding the accuracy of crime recording nationally.

 Each inspection will involve the following elements: